MainakRepositor/Inaugurator/README.md

 # Inaugurator
-used for inaugurating websites in online presentations
+used for inaugurating websites in online presentations for Paradise Enterprise.